 The school also has a Head Boy and Head Girl who are elected democratically at the beginning of the year.
 They also have regularly meetings with the Headteacher to feedback about what is good and what can be improved in the school.

 We teach children about how democracy and the law works in Britain and their rights and responsibilities as British Citizens.
-For example, we have recently had a lawyer deliver an assembly on the law.

 Mutual Respect